PhilipGriffith/AHPy/README.md

 ### Compare.add_children()

 Compare objects can be linked together to form a hierarchy representing the decision problem.
-To link two Compare objects together into a hierarchy, call `add_children()` on the Compare object intended to form the upper level (the *parent*) and include as an argument a list or tuple of one or more Compare objects intended to form the lower level (the *children*).
+To link Compare objects together into a hierarchy, call `add_children()` on the Compare object intended to form the upper level (the *parent*) and include as an argument a list or tuple of one or more Compare objects intended to form its lower level (the *children*).

 `Compare.add_children(children)`

-- `children`: *list* or *tuple (required)*, the Compare objects intended to become the children of the current Compare object
+- `children`: *list* or *tuple (required)*, the Compare objects that form the lower level of the current Compare object

 **In order to properly synthesize the levels of the hierarchy, the `name` of each child object MUST appear as an element in its parent object's input `comparisons` dictionary**: